 - a copy may be made of a broadcast recording

-- details of any recordings made must be kept by the relevant department or LU Television, as this is a condition of the licence
+- details of any recordings made must be kept by the relevant department as this is a condition of the licence

 - recordings made under the ERA Licence may be communicated to registered students in the UK via a secure network